What Are SD-WAN and Its Open-Source Building Blocks?

 flexiWAN architecture

-There is a large variety of open-source networking technologies that can be used for building an SD-WAN solution, but there are gaps that need to be filled in, mainly in the logic parts and the more advanced networking capabilities.
+There is a large variety of open-source networking technologies that can be used to build an SD-WAN solution, but there are gaps that need to be filled in, mainly in the logic parts and the more advanced networking capabilities.